Wondering what super is and how to get it back? Look no further than our guide to superannuation!

 You may not be able to keep track of them!
 With one super account, you can keep all the funds in one place and it will be way easier for you to claim some of it back when you leave!

 Benefits of setting up your own superannuation account:

 1. Keep all your super in one place (even if you have multiple jobs)

 2. Much less paperwork and no chasing up employers!

 3. Helps maximise your refund so you get all you're due

 Superannuation is a pension system and is paid out to Australians when they retire.
 However, if you don’t plan on retiring in Oz, you can claim some of it back when you leave (see update above).
 The rest will be taken in taxes by the government.

 Yes, if you were on temporary visa in Australia (except subclasses 405 and 410) and you don’t want to retire there, you SHOULD claim it back!

-You can only do this if your visa has expired and you’ve left Australia.
+The refund is called a ''Departing Australia Superannuation Payment’’ or DASP and you can only claim it if your visa has expired and you’ve left Australia.

-You'll pay tax on the refund but you'll still get a substantial amount-maybe even enough for another holiday!
-It’s called a ''Departing Australia Superannuation Payment’’ or DASP.
+Yes, paying tax on your refund is a pain but you'll still get a substantial amount-maybe even enough for another holiday!

 7. How do I claim it back?